apache/mesos/docs/executor-http-api.md

 ### SHUTDOWN

 Sent by the agent in order to shutdown the executor.
 Once an executor gets a `SHUTDOWN` event it is required to kill all its tasks, send `TASK_KILLED` updates and gracefully exit.
-If an executor doesn't terminate within a certain period after the event was emitted (`grace_period_seconds`), the agent will forcefully destroy the container where the executor is running.
+If an executor doesn't terminate within a certain period `MESOS_EXECUTOR_SHUTDOWN_GRACE_PERIOD` (an environment variable set by the agent upon executor startup), the agent will forcefully destroy the container where the executor is running.
 The agent would then send `TASK_LOST` updates for any remaining active tasks of this executor.

 ```
 SHUTDOWN Event (JSON)
 <event-length>
 {
-  "type" : "SHUTDOWN",
+  "type" : "SHUTDOWN"
-  "shutdown" : {
-    "grace_period_seconds" : 5
-  }
 }
 ```